Skip to Main Content

 A Guide to Working with Integrity as a CBS Student: Personal Data & GDPR

-Personal Data & GDPR
+Personal Data

-Personal data
+Personal data includes:

-• Details of racial or ethnic origin, political beliefs, religious or philosophical beliefs, trade union affiliation, genetic data, health details, and sexual orientation (sensitive personal data)
+• Details of racial or ethnic origin, political beliefs, religious or philosophical beliefs, trade union affiliation, genetic data, health details and sexual orientation (sensitive personal data)

-You may gain access to personal data from
+You may gain access to personal data from:

 • Interviews